raviteja147/Data-Engineering/batch_processing/README.md

     .getOrCreate()
 ```

-You may use [this script](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_5_batch_processing/code/06_spark_sql.py) for testing.

-We also need to specify arguments, in a similar fashion to what we saw [in the previous section](#parametrizing-our-scripts-for-spark), but using the URL's for our folders rather than the local paths:
+We also need to specify arguments as shown in the below image.

 ![dataproc_05](https://user-images.githubusercontent.com/41874704/233819722-1544143c-edd9-4d22-8348-8d9290aa176e.png)